katkan746/HoneyPot/Cowrie/README.md

 ### An unattributed multi-architecture dropper

+A Mirai-family multi-architecture dropper

-The second upload, `6aa5054a…`, is a twelve-line shell script.
-Each line fetches a six-character payload from `5.182.210.174`, marks it executable, runs it with the argument `bc`, and deletes it.
+The second upload, 6aa5054a…, is a 1,608-byte shell script.
+Each of its twelve lines fetches a payload from 5.182.210.174, marks it executable, runs it, and deletes it.

+Delivery — observed.
+It arrived on 15 August over telnet from 45.198.224.26, after a successful login.
+Cowrie fetched it: the attacker's wget command caused a real outbound request to the attacker's own server, and the response was saved.
+This is the same address and same campaign as the chained download commands described earlier, not a separate event.

+Why the twelve payloads were never captured — observed.
+Cowrie downloads files, but it does not run them.
+The script was saved to disk and never interpreted, so its twelve fetch lines never executed.
+The attacker's chain also failed before that point, because it tried to run the script a fraction of a second before the download had finished.

+Classification — assessed.
+VirusTotal flags the file as malicious, 30 of 60 engines, under the threat label trojan.gen2/mirai.

 **It is deliberately left unnamed.** The structure — try every architecture in turn, single-word exec argument — is consistent with Mirai or Gafgyt lineage,